The Development Team was founded in 2017, marking the 140th anniversary of Clifton High School.

 All Clifton Rosarians receive:

-The Rosarian, the Clifton High School annual publication, full of the latest news from School and our alumni
+The Rosarian Magazine - Clifton High School's annual publication, full of the latest news from School and our alumni body

-An invitation to attend our annual Clifton Rosarian Day
+An invitation to attend the annual Clifton Rosarian Day

 Regular invites to School events including Rose Day celebrations